Saint Mary's College of California: Collegiate seminar

-In addition to these general education courses, students must take four Collegiate Seminar or Great Books courses.
-Although based on the academic programs at St. John's College, the Saint Mary's College program consists of only four courses required for all students regardless of major.
-The first course is offered in the spring of their first year, in the fall of their sophomore year, and then students have the choice of when they want to take the last two courses during their junior and senior years.
-There is also a seminar course created for transfer students so that they can be just as prepared as their peers in the following seminar courses.
+In addition to these general education courses, traditional four-year students take three Collegiate Seminar courses.
+Although previously based on the academic programs at St. John's College, the Saint Mary's College program is required for all students regardless of major.
+The first course is offered in the spring of their first year, in the fall of their sophomore year, and then students have the choice of when they want to take the last course during their junior or senior years.
+Transfer students take a course that combines the first and second-year courses before completing the final course.
+One section of a Seminar elective course, Multicultural Thought, is offered in both the fall and spring semesters.

 Integral Program

-The Integral Liberal Arts Program is a "college-within-a-college", distinct from a major, at Saint Mary's College that incorporates the Seminar method for all of its classes.
+The Integral Liberal Arts Program is a "college-within-a-college",.
+It is distinct from a major at Saint Mary's College, and it incorporates the Seminar method for all of its classes.
 It was modeled on St. John's College.
 The Integral Program is a complete four-year Great Books course of study, covering all mathematics, science, religious and language requirements.
 Instead of taking four classes in addition to the general education, Integral students' entire curriculum, including subjects not traditionally related to the "classics," is in the Seminar style.
 For example, math is taught through reading and discussing Euclid and Galileo, rather than actually completing numerical problem sets.
 Although the Seminar portion of the program is twice as long (eight semesters vs. four), moves more quickly and covers more material than the Collegiate Seminar program, it is not an honors program.
 The program does not have any tests or lectures, however students are expected to complete a substantial amount of reading per night in preparation for classroom discussions.
 Although seminal works such as the Bible and the writings of some theologians are organic to the Western Canon, the program itself is non-religious.
 Classics from cultures other than western are in the Program roughly where they were chronologically introduced into western discourse.

 While the Integral Program is housed in the School of Liberal Arts and Integral students receive a Bachelor of Arts degree, Integral Liberal Arts students graduate separately from the Liberal Arts majors.
 Many students go on to graduate school for pre-med or pre-law studies.